 - Take some time before your react

-- Create a visual picture in your mind as to what you look like when you are mad
+- Create a visual picture in your mind about what you look like when you are mad

 Are you dealing with any conflict today?